 Share this page:

 Do you like working with people?
-This bachelor’s program will prepare you for human services careers that assist individuals and families of all ages, from infants to seniors.
+This bachelor’s degree program will prepare you for human services careers that assist individuals and families of all ages, from infants to seniors.
 You will gain knowledge and skills that you can use to help others cope with crises or help them plan better lives.

 Coursework will help you identify and understand complex social issues so that you can respond with actions and resources that foster positive change.
 You will learn how to accept and appreciate the diversity of individuals and families, and you will understand how internal or external crises, social issues, culture, socioeconomics, race and gender impact people’s lives.